antonioerh/cs50x-projects/README.md

 ## Description
 This repository contains the projects developed during Harvard University's CS50x: Introduction to Computer Science.
 The projects cover core computer science concepts, including algorithms, data structures, memory management, and web development, using languages such as C and Python.

-**Note: C programs rely on the CS50 Library, which is provided in the CS50 development environment and not externally.**
+**Note: Some C programs rely on the CS50 Library, which is provided in the CS50 development environment and not externally.**

 ## Technologies Used Across Projects
 - ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)